firmianay/Tips-for-Geek/README.md

 ## 开源协议

-Vehicle-Security-Toolkit use SATA(Star And Thank Author) [License](./LICENSE), so you have to star this project before using. 🙏
+Tips-for-Geek use SATA(Star And Thank Author) [License](./LICENSE), so you have to star this project before using. 🙏